Lakes Creek, Queensland: Education

 Lakes Creek State School is a government primary (Prep-6) school for boys and girls at 445 Paterson Street (23.3759°S 150.5600°E).
 In 2016, the school had an enrolment of 127 students with 8 teachers (7 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).
 In 2018, the school had an enrolment of 102 students with 8 teachers (7 full-time equivalent) and 12 non-teaching staff (7 full-time equivalent).

+There are no secondary schools in Lakes Creek.
+The nearest government secondary school is North Rockhampton State High School in neighbouring Frenchville to the north-west.

+There are numerous non-government schools in Rockhampton's suburbs.

 Amenities

 Rocky Wesleyan Church is at 446 Paterson Drive (23.3762°S 150.5600°E).
 It is part of the Wesleyan Methodist Church.